hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step8-controller.md

 ### Check Phase Value

-Now that we have an instance defined by the request namespacedname, check to see if it has a status, if not, let's initialize.
+Now that we have an instance defined by the request `NamespacedName`, add this logic:

 ```go
   // If no phase set, default to pending (the initial phase):